-14 Cheap Emergency Essentials You Don't Want to Be Without
+16 Cheap Emergency Essentials You Don't Want To Be Without

-With hurricane season gearing up on the East Coast and post-flood cleanup ongoing in Louisiana, Americans are reminded that the possibility of a natural disaster causing evacuation or the loss of essential services is ever present, regardless where they live.
+With hurricanes, tornadoes, flash floods, earthquakes, and even strong thunderstorms, there's always the possibility of a natural disaster causing evacuation or the long-term disruption of essential services.
 It's easy to go overboard on storm prep, especially in last-minute panic mode, but a few simple steps taken in advance make emergency preparation affordable even on a tight budget.
 The American Red Cross and Federal Emergency Management Agency recommend two weeks' worth of emergency supplies for sheltering in place and a three-day supply for evacuating to a safe zone.

 Any emergency kit requires a supply of food that can be stored without refrigeration and eaten without cooking or preparation.
 Many ordinary canned heat-and-serve foods, such as baked beans, pasta, and stews, also double as emergency rations.
 They can safely be eaten cold, although they won't taste as good.
 Store at least one manually operated can opener with the food supply -- and keep an eye on expiration dates.
 Other inexpensive food possibilities include crackers and no-refrigeration sandwich fillings such as peanut butter, honey, and single-serving jams and jellies; canned fruit or fruit cups; pudding cups; trail mix; raisins and other dried fruits; fruit leather; granola or energy bars; summer sausages; and meat jerky.